Boemska/sas-hot-editor/README.md

 The instance of the adapter configured with this skeleton app is defined in `app/components/sasAdapter.js`.
 For a minimum working configuration, as per the [example on the H54S page](https://github.com/Boemska/h54s#html5-front-end), you will need to configure it by setting the SAS Server hostname in `app/h54sConfig.json`, along with any other properties that differ from the default H54S config object.

-By default, this instance of the adapter is configured to `useRemoteConfig: true`, meaning that the it will look at for the app/h54sConfig.json code for the overriding configuration object spec.
+By default, this instance of the adapter is configured to `useRemoteConfig: true`, meaning that it will look for the app/h54sConfig.json code for the overriding configuration object spec.
 The full H54S configuration object spec can be found on the [H54S API Reference](https://github.com/Boemska/h54s#javascript-api-reference).

 ### Running the Application